 To give you an idea of the user experience when coming across different policy actions the below table outlines the respective user accounts and actions for different websites.

-Users will see an end user notification for the block, caution, and override actions.
-Caution will allow the user to continue after accepting the terms of a warning message while Override will require administration authorization to continue.
+Users will see an end user notification for the block and caution actions.
+Caution will allow the user to continue after accepting the terms of a warning message.

 5 Data Loss Prevention